eschanet/AoC2020/README.md

 # AoC

+Uses [davekch's](https://github.com/davekch) [AoC template](https://github.com/davekch/aoc).
+For reference and usage, the original README from the template is below.

 ## Templates and download script

 Download today's puzzle input from [adventofcode](https://adventofcode.com), create a directory for this day and some template files to solve the puzzle in a given language.

 ### Requirements

 - python3
 - requests (`pip3 install requests`)
 - pytest (`pip3 install pytest`) (only if you solve puzzles in python)
 - if you want to get your puzzle input downloaded automatically,
   - log into [adventofcode](https://adventofcode.com) via your browser and get the content of the session cookie
   - in your terminal, do `export AOC_SESSION=your-session-id`

 ### How to use